altxxr0/Katyusha/README.md

         [directory] [mode] [options]  Uragan a more destructive child of BM-13 and BM-18 uragan (c:\my\directory)      Uses Images and tries to make it stretch to the bm-18 (c:\my\directory)       Highest limits.

 ### Features 🔺:
 - Timer
 - Minimizer

+### License 📃:
+ █─▄▄▄─█─▄▄▄─███▄─▄─▀█▄─█─▄█▀▀▀▀▀██▄─▀█▄─▄█─▄▄▄─███░█░██████─▄▄─█
+ █─███▀█─███▀████─▄─▀██▄─▄██████████─█▄▀─██─███▀███▄▄░██░░██─██─█
+ ▀▄▄▄▄▄▀▄▄▄▄▄▀▀▀▄▄▄▄▀▀▀▄▄▄▀▀▀▀▀▀▀▀▀▄▄▄▀▀▄▄▀▄▄▄▄▄▀▀▀▀▄▄▄▀▄▄▀▀▄▄▄▄▀
+ 	    Attribution-NonCommercial 4.0 International

+	You are free to:
+		Share — copy and redistribute the material in any medium or format Adapt — remix, transform, and build upon the material The licensor cannot revoke these freedoms as long as you follow the license terms.
+	Under the following terms:
+		Attribution — You must give appropriate credit , provide a link to the license, and indicate if changes were made .
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.
+		NonCommercial — You may not use the material for commercial purposes .
+		No additional restrictions — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

 ### Credits 👏:
   - Developers 🖥: